PupilTong/pl-objectdetection_ppc64/README.md

 To run using `docker`, be sure to assign an "input" directory to `/incoming` and an output directory to `/outgoing`. *Make sure that the* `$(pwd)/out` *directory is world writable!*
+And use the `--f` flag to set the inputfile inside your `/incoming` directory.

 Now, prefix all calls with